aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to EXCEL via C++ or Online App" h2="PPSM  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to Excel?</h2>

+Converting PPSM to Excel is a great way to make data more accessible and easier to analyze.
+Excel is a powerful spreadsheet program that allows users to store, organize, and analyze data.
+It is also a great way to share data with others, as Excel files can be easily shared and opened on any computer.

+<h2>How Aspose.Total Helps for PPSM to Excel Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert PPSM to Excel within C++ applications.
+It provides two simple steps to convert PPSM to Excel.
+Firstly, by using Aspose.Slides for C++, developers can export PPSM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to EXCEL.
+Aspose.Total for C++ is a great solution for developers who need to convert PPSM to Excel quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}